/ McDonough Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident causes a permanent disability, you may be entitled to additional benefits under Georgia law.
-These entitlements are meant to make up for the permanent consequences of your injury on your ability to work.
+If your on-the-job injury causes a lasting condition, you may be eligible for additional benefits under Georgia law.
+These benefits are intended to make up for the permanent consequences of your injury on your capacity to earn a living.

 Types of permanent disability benefits: